 - Prioritization and Remediation: Extended capabilities, like providing better identification, prioritization, and remediation of cloud-native application risk.

 - Real-time Posture Drift detection: Detecting in real-time when you deviate from your security posture at runtime.

 Getting notified if a violation occurs lets teams take action to prioritize its remediation.

 Identity Management and data privacy are also important aspects of a cloud security program.

 Let’s say we have a group of users who are part of a project.
-These users are responsible for uploading images into an ECR repository and running those containers in EC2 instances, as well as for a number of auto-scaling actions.
+These users are responsible for uploading images into an ECR repository and running those containers in EC2 instances, as well as a number of auto-scaling actions.
 There’s no need for them to have all the permissions an administrator has, even though that approach may be the simplest to configure.
 Are they going to be deleting VPCs?
 That is not one of their tasks.
 Getting rid of excessive permissions is the first step to reducing collateral damage from credential theft.

-So, we were saying CNAPP is the combination of different use cases that fall into the CWPP, CSPM, and CIEM categories, but let’s go to the source:
+If you made it here, congratulations!
+You are about to uncover the figure after connecting the dots.
+CNAPP is the combination of different use cases that fall into the Vulnerability, Posture, and Identity Management categories, but let’s go to the source:

-I hope CNAPP and the rest of the terms make more sense now than when you started reading the article.
+We hope CNAPP and the rest of the terms make more sense now than when you started reading the article.

 CNAPP solutions will promote collaboration between teams (SecDevOps, DevOps, and cloud security operations) by incorporating common workflows, data correlations, meaningful insights, and remediation that’d reduce friction between the personas.